mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 For strict adherents of the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) ("don't repeat yourself"), the above code is horrifying.
 I'm blatantly repeating myself.
 Worse, I'm arguing that my DRY-violating tests are **better** than tests that are free of repeated code.
 How can this be?

 Recall that the goal of tests is simplicity.
 If you can achieve simplicity without repeating code, that's ideal, but it's okay to repeat code if doing so creates a test that's dead simple.
-Focus on the developer who has to diagnose the problem when this test fails.
+Instead of blindly obeying DRY, think about what will make the next developer understand the problem quickly when this test fails.

 **The reader should understand a test function without reading any code outside the function body.**
 {: .notice--info}

 # Think twice before adding helper methods

-Maybe you can live with copy/pasting the same five lines in every test, but what if `AccountManager` required more setup code?
+Maybe you can live with copy/pasting six lines in every test, but what if `AccountManager` required more setup code?

 ```python
 def test_increase_score(self):